Space Launch System: SRB tests

 From 2009 to 2011, three full-duration static fire tests of five-segment solid rocket boosters were conducted under the Constellation Program, including tests at low and high core temperatures, to validate performance at extreme temperatures.
 The 5-segment solid rocket booster would be carried over to SLS.
 Northrop Grumman Innovation Systems has completed full-duration static fire tests of the five-segment solid rocket boosters.
 Qualification Motor 1 was tested on 10 March 2015.
 Qualification Motor 2 was successfully tested on 28 June 2016.

+Proposed cancellation

+On 7 February 2025, Boeing, the primary contractor for the SLS, informed its employees working on the rocket program that they may face layoffs when the company's contract expires in March.
+The announcement coincided with the anticipated release of the presidential budget, suggesting the Trump administration might propose canceling the SLS program.

+On 2 May 2025, the Trump administration released its fiscal year 2026 budget proposal for NASA, which calls for terminating the SLS and Orion spacecraft programs after Artemis III.
+The budget proposal described the SLS as "grossly expensive", noting that it costs $4 billion per launch and has exceeded its budget by 140 percent.
+The budget allocates funding for a program to transition to "more cost-effective commercial systems", a move projected to save NASA $879 million.

+The 2025 One Big Beautiful Bill Act included funding for SLS rockets for the Artemis IV and Artemis V missions, but a clause directed NASA to evaluate alternatives to the EUS.